Empowering the economic development of the West Midlands whilst encouraging environmental improvement

 Development of the target

-This target focuses more on the even distribution of economic growth across the region (i.e. ‘per head’) rather than absolute growth.
+Target 1 focuses more on the even distribution of economic growth across the region (i.e. ‘per head’) rather than absolute growth.
 Developing this target has been carried out primarily by reviewing both national and local strategies.
 In particular, we looked at the UK Industrial Strategy, Clean Growth Strategy , the Local Industrial Strategy and Strategic Economic Plans.
+Updated data are available annually via the Office for National Statistics.

 What our Members are doing